MariemRaddaoui/Technical_Test/README.md

 Included a theme toggle (e.g., light/dark mode) and saved the selected theme in local storage to ensure it persists across page reloads.

 ## Demo Video
 A demo video (demo.mp4) is included, showcasing the functionalities and responsiveness of the website.
+You need to download it because it's big.

 ## Challenges Encountered
 While working on the project, I faced some challenges with the CSS and the images used on the website.
 Many images had a white background, making their manipulation and integration into the design quite difficult.